Truthful ownership transfer with expert advice: Blending mechanism design with and without money: Preliminaries

 A truthful mechanism never incentivizes (i.e., it is {\em incentive compatible} with respect to) such misreports.
 We use the terms ECh-IC, ESw-IC, BCh-IC, and BSw-IC to refer to incentive compatibility with respect to the misreporting attempts mentioned above.
 A {\em truthful} mechanism, therefore, satisfies all these IC conditions.
 Before we proceed, we provide a few examples of truthful mechanisms.

 \begin{example}[A bid-independent ordinal mechanism] Consider the following mechanism that ignores the bids reported by the agents.
-With probability $2/3$, output the expert's most preferred option and with probability $1/3$, output the expert's second most preferred option.
+With probability $2/3$ output the expert's favorite option, and with probability $1/3$ output the expert's second favorite option.
 Adopting the expert's view and the corresponding representation of the lottery $P^M$, the mechanism can be written as:

-The mechanism can be seen to be truthful by the fact that (a) ignores the bids of the agents and (b) it always assigns higher probability to the most-preferred outcome for the expert and $0$ probability to the least-preferred outcome.
+The mechanism can be seen to be truthful by the fact that (a) it ignores the bids of the agents and (b) it always assigns higher probability to the most-preferred outcome for the expert and $0$ probability to the least-preferred outcome.
 Note that using the terminology above, any ordinal mechanism is ECh by construction, since changing the level in the reported valuation does not change the outcome. $ $ \end{example}

-\begin{example}[A bid-independent mechanism which is not ordinal] Consider the following mechanism that ignores the bids reported by the agents.
-Consider the expert's view and the corresponding representation of the lottery $P^M$ and note that $x$ is the value of the expert for her second most-preferred outcome.
-Let $P^M$ be given by:
+\begin{example}[A bid-independent mechanism which is not ordinal] Consider the expert's view (according to which $x$ is the value of the expert for her second favorite outcome) and the corresponding representation of the lottery $P^M$, which is given by:

-Note that the mechanism uses the cardinal information of the expert's report and therefore it is not ordinal.
-This mechanism has been referred to in the literature as the \emph{quadratic lottery} and has been proven to be truthful \citep{Feige10,Freixas84}. $ $ \end{example}
+Note that this mechanism ignores the bids of the agents and uses the cardinal information reported by the expert.
+This mechanism has been referred to in the literature as the \emph{quadratic lottery} and has been proved to be truthful \citep{Feige10,Freixas84}. $ $ \end{example}

 \begin{example}[A deterministic expert-independent mechanism] Consider the following mechanism that ignores the expert's values for the different outcomes.
-Among the two agents, output the agent with the highest bid (breaking ties arbitrarily) and charge this agent a payment equal to the bid of the other agent.
+Output the high-bidder and charge this agent a payment equal to the bid of the other agent.
 Charge the other agent a payment of $0$.
 In terms of the agents' view, the outcome of the mechanism can be written as: